aglover/whiskered-robot/README.md

 `$> sudo npm install -g coffee-script`

 Finally, make sure you have Ruby & Foreman (what if you don't?
-Install Heroku toolbet as that'll give it to you) and then type:
+Install [Heroku Toolbelt](https://toolbelt.heroku.com/) as that'll give it to you) and then type:

 `$> foreman start`